 Week 2 – Have 8,000 words written and so on.

-How To Choose Dates For Your Time Blocks And Project Tasks
+How To Choose Due Dates For Your Projects And Create Time Blocks

 There are a few ways you can choose the due date or completion date for a project.

 First, you can decide you want something done by a certain time.
-Then assign each supporting task a completion date in between the time from where you are and the desired completion date.
+Then assign each supporting task a completion date in your calendar app in between the time from where you are and the desired completion date.

 Some things to consider before choosing your project deadlines.